-I have five years of advertising and public relations agency experience that includes serving as the creative and strategic lead on numerous regional, national and international accounts.
+I have five years of advertising and public relations agency experience.
+My agency background includes serving as the creative and strategic lead on numerous regional, national and international accounts.

 My business model includes regularly partnering with agencies of all sizes on a wide range of communications, content development, editorial and influencer relations programs.

-My agency background spans all aspects of account management including building and maintaining strong client relationships; hiring, developing and supervising exceptional administrative and support teams; establishing, managing and reconciling account budgets; identifying new business opportunities; and participating in a wide range of new business programs.
+My agency specialties include recognition for building and maintaining strong client relationships; hiring, developing and supervising exceptional administrative and support teams; establishing, managing and reconciling account budgets; identifying new business opportunities and participating in a wide range of new business programs.

 I started my agency career shortly after finishing my graduate degree at Parsons School of Design and a research and writing project at the Metropolitan Museum of Art.

 My first agency job was with TSI (Technology Solutions Inc.) in New York City, which at the time, was IBM’s U.S. agency of record.
 I joined TSI as a senior account executive on the IBM team where I worked with an incredible group of creative writers and public relations professionals on branding a wide range of e-commerce initiatives.

 I served as the TSI lead for the launch of IBM’s global telecom business where I was responsible for managing spokesperson, media activities and messaging on a global basis and where my team generated thousands of high-quality media placements in business and trade outlets worldwide.

 I hired and managed the TSI IBM telecom team and supervised agency staff working on a wide range of IBM media, service provider, mobile and enterprise software initiatives.

 I left TSI to join Burson-Marsteller where I was a director in Burson’s New York Technology Practice.
 This is where I had the opportunity to work with another group of extremely creative communications professionals and a wide range of media and industry analyst relations experts.